se-tuebingen-exercises/conflict/website/services/README.md

 Yeah, you heard correctly -- we can create websites!

-## Statistical models
+## Statistical methods

-We can provide you with advanced statistical models and decision trees.
-You can use the advanced statistical models together with inference to improve your business.
+We can provide you with advanced statistical methods and decision trees.
+You can use the advanced statistical methods together with inference to improve your business.